Mister-King/ex-gregs-records/README.md

 # Setup

+#### Dependencies
+You must create a `.env` file in the project's root folder based on the `.env.example` file included in the repository.

 #### Installation
-Run the following commands from a terminal in the project folder:
+Run the following commands from a terminal in the project's root folder:
 - `npm ci` creates a fresh install of all required packages.
 - `npm start` starts the development server at [http://localhost:3000](http://localhost:3000).
 - `npm run build` creates an optimized production build